hyperledger/firefly/deploy/charts/firefly/README.md

 ### Configuration File Templating

-FireFly itself has a robust YAML configuration file (usually named `firefly.core`) powered by [Viper](https://github.com/spf13/viper) that allows one to define all  the necessary configuration for the FireFly server, and more importantly the underlying connectors it will use.
+FireFly itself has a robust YAML configuration file (usually named `firefly.core`) powered by [Viper](https://github.com/spf13/viper) that allows one to define all the necessary configuration for the FireFly server, and the underlying connectors it will use.

-The chart provides a top-level `config` value which then contains sub-values such as `postgresUrl`, `ethconnectUrl`, `organizationName`, `adminEnabled`, etc. These sub-values are meant to provide an opinionated, safe way of templating the `firefly.core` file.
+The chart provides a top-level `config` value which then contains sub-values such as `postgresUrl`, `ipfsApiUrl`, `organizationName`, `adminEnabled`, etc. These sub-values are meant to provide an opinionated, safe way of templating the `firefly.core` file.
 Based on which values are set, it will correctly configure the various connector plugins as well as determine if additional ports will be exposed such as the admin, debug, and metrics ports.